itsDanOades/WeatherChecker/README.md

 # WeatherChecker
 Cucumber Automation example project for the Weather Checker site.
-The test framework is written in Ruby using Cucumber and Capybara BDD automatiom frameworks.
+The test framework is written in Ruby using Cucumber and Capybara BDD automation frameworks.

 | Framework        | Reference           |
 | ------------- |:-------------:|